Where Technical Insight Meets Organizational Dynamics

 3. Leverage Existing Expertise through a Think Tank

-Establish a dedicated think tank which could be called Team Digitale Zaken.
-This team would consolidate digital governance expertise, advise across government ministries, and ensure a cohesive, forward-looking approach to national digital policy.
-It could also develop operational routines and institutional memory to effectively respond to digital disturbances or incidents.
-This embedded expertise would strengthen the government’s ability to manage crises with agility and technical precision.
+Establish a dedicated think tank—Team Digitale Zaken—to consolidate digital governance expertise, advise government ministries, and ensure a cohesive, forward-looking national digital policy.
+This team would develop operational routines and institutional memory to respond effectively to digital disturbances or incidents.
+Embedded expertise would enhance the government’s capacity to manage crises with agility and technical precision.
+Continuous learning is essential to maintaining the team’s effectiveness.

 4. Designate Team Digitale Zaken as ccTLD Manager (Long-Term Vision)